retaildevcrews/argo-labs/argo-400k/README.md

 Design Considerations:

-- how many apps in a namespace?
+- How many apps in a namespace?
-- number of namespace per cluster?
+- Number of namespace per cluster?
-- number of argo projects?
+- Number of Argo projects?
-- number of apps per argo project?
+- Number of Argo apps per Argo project?